SteadyCadence/api-docs/content/06-records.md

 GET /api/v1/organizations/{organization_slug}/projects/{project_slug}/spatial/
 ```

-Use this method to get the GPS coordinates for all of the locations in a spatial unit / project location.
-These coordinates may be shown as a point, line or polygon.
+Use this method to get a list of all spatial units in a project.

 **URL Parameters**